 The case itself was over such as a humble matter involving a claim for only £500.
 It was brought by an impoverished single mother, and part-time shop assistant, who did not have £5 to her name outside her clothes and the action itself.
 In other words, a pauper in the eyes of the law.

-On the 26th August 1928, Mrs May Donahue (nee McAllister), who resided at the time with her brother in Kent Street Glasgow, was invited by a female friend to a night out at the Bethany Café in nearby Wellmeadow Place, Paisley.
+On the 26th August 1928, Mrs May Donoghue (nee McAllister), who resided at the time with her brother in Kent Street Glasgow, was invited by a female friend to a night out at the Wellmeadow Cafe, Paisley.

-Ms Donahue host ordered the popular ginger beer floater.
+Mrs Donoghue’s host ordered the popular ginger beer floater.
 This was a large tumbler with 2 or 3 scoops of ice cream.
 The owner, Mr Francis Minchella, then filled the glass of ice cream with ginger beer from a black glass bottle supplied by the nearby drink maker, D. Stevenson.
-Stevenson’s factory was 600 metres from the café in Glen Lane, Paisley.
+Stevenson’s factory was only 600 metres from the café in Glen Lane, Paisley.

 The ever-attendant owner of the café, Mr Minchella, returned and topped up the glass and as he tipped up the bottle (what is described as) a decomposed snail fell into the glass.

-How the snail got into the bottle is not explained in the court documents but in his submission, the lawyer acting for Ms Donahue, states that snails and the tracks of snails can be seen at the factory operated by Stevenson.
+How the snail got into the bottle is not explained in the court documents but in his submission, the lawyer acting for Mrs Donoghue, states that snails and the tracks of snails can be seen at the factory operated by Stevenson.
 I would expect that the snail has got into the empty bottle while it was sitting the yard waiting to be filled.

 The Law at this Time

 Up until this point in time, the law was such that only where there was a contract between the manufacturer and consumer.
-In fact, only 3 weeks before, the same lawyer, Walter Leechman of W G Leechman & Co, situated less than 1 mile from Ms Donahue’s brother’s home, who ultimately agreed to take on Mrs Donahue case had failed in two similar cases where it was alleged that a mouse was found in a bottle of a fizzy drink.
+In fact, only 3 weeks before, the same lawyer, Walter Leechman of W G Leechman & Co, situated less than 1 mile from Mrs Donoghue’s brother’s home, who ultimately agreed to take on Mrs Donoghue’s case had failed in two similar cases where it was alleged that a mouse was found in a bottle of a fizzy drink.
 These were Mullen v.
 Barr & Co.
 Ltd. & M’Gowan v.
 Barr & Co.
 Ltd. ( S.C.
 461).

 With consumer protection laws the way they are today, it staggers me that this was the position in the United Kingdom, Australia, New Zealand, Canada and the United States at the time that my own father was born.